QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

 +++

-## Dynamics and Risk as Special Cases
+## Dynamics and risk as special cases

 Special cases of our $n$-good pure exchange model can be created to represent